xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

 Wholesale prices are a way to offer multiple levels of pricing for the same product depending on the membership level of the buyer and the quantity of product units ordered.

-In case wholesale pricing is not meant for a specific membership and is offered to all cutomer levels it is required to specify a minimum perchase quantity for a product at which wholesale prices become available.
+In case wholesale pricing can be tired to a specific minimum purchase quantity for a product and can be offered to the customers with a particular membership level as well as to every customer in a store.
 A minimum purchase quantity is a minimum number of product units that can be bought by a customer at a time.
 If a customer's cart contains less items than the set minimum purchase limit, checkout for the cart is not allowed.

 Before you proceed, make sure the addon **Wholesale** is installed and enabled.
 ![540-wholesale-on.png]({{site.baseurl}}/attachments/ref_ttZa4qgu/540-wholesale-on.png)